 You can find breastfeeding mothers around the world.

-Research gives you the facts
+Buying breast milk online: Research gives you the facts

-A study conducted by The BMJ (formerly British Medical Journal), shows that breast milk bought online and in official hospital banks are not as safe as you think.
+A study conducted by The BMJ (formerly British Medical Journal), shows that breast milk bought online and in official hospital banks is not as safe as you think.
 Sarah Steele, a health professor at the Queen Mary University in London who co-authored the study says, “It’s really, really, really dangerous,” when talking about buying breast milk online.

 Another study conducted a few years ago found fecal matter and bacteria in most of the milk samples sourced from online stores.
 Take a look at the conclusions you can draw from the findings: